SONGS OF JOY & PEACE, Sat., Dec. 7, 2013

-On December 7, 2013, VOCA Chorus of Toronto presented ‘SONGS OF JOY & PEACE’, featuring J.S.
-Bach’s extraordinary ‘Magnificat in D Major’.
-This concert (which has been on our choir’s ‘bucket list’ for many seasons!) featured some of Canada’s finest musicians, including Jennie Such (soprano), Claire de Sévigné (soprano), Marion Newman (mezzo-soprano), Andrew Haji (tenor), Alexander Dobson (baritone) and the Talisker Players orchestra.
+On December 7, 2013, VOCA Chorus of Toronto was thrilled to present ‘SONGS OF JOY & PEACE’, featuring J.S.
+Bach’s extraordinary ‘Magnificat in D Major’, with some of Canada’s finest musicians as our guest artists: Jennie Such (soprano), Claire de Sévigné (soprano), Marion Newman (mezzo-soprano), Andrew Haji (tenor), Alexander Dobson (baritone) and the Talisker Players orchestra.

-We also presented a wonderfully eclectic mix of Medieval, jazz, blues, contemporary and gospel selections, including Ottawa composer Elise Letourneau’s award-winning and powerful “Peace Prayer” and B.C. composer Stephen Chatman’s endearing setting of “Blow, Blow, Thou Winter Wind” – along with our traditional carol sing – in the second half of our programme.
+In the second half of our programme, we presented an engaging and eclectic mix of Medieval, jazz, blues, contemporary and gospel selections, including Ottawa composer Elise Letourneau’s award-winning and powerful “Peace Prayer”, and B.C. composer Stephen Chatman’s endearing setting of “Blow, Blow, Thou Winter Wind”, along with our annual carol sing.

 The VOCA Chorus of Toronto presented a very special concert, ‘CELTIC TIDE’, on Sat., June 1, 7:30 pm at Eastminster United Church, 310 Danforth Ave.

 Our performance featured the stunning ‘Celtic Mass for the Sea’, commissioned by the CBC in 1988, and composed by the legendary East Coast musician, Scott Macmillan, with libretto by Jennyfer Brickenden.
 This piece is a remarkable ode to the world’s oceans, and a timely homage to World Oceans Day, an event that will be celebrated across the globe on June 8, 2013.